 Here are some tips on avoiding scams in the Dutch rental market:

-• You can check who owns the apartment in the Kadaster property register via this page for € 2,80 (orange button that says in Dutch ‘bestellen, per object 2,80’).
+- You can check who owns the apartment in the Kadaster property register via this page for € 3,35 (orange button that says in Dutch ‘Nu bestellen’).
 If the owner and the prospective landlord are not the same ask for an explanation, and if necessary ask for a written authorisation confirming that the landlord and/or agency are acting on the owner’s behalf.
 If you live in Amsterdam and need assistance with this the Meldpunt Ongewenst Verhuurgedrag can help.

 We hope you will find yourself a nice place to live, good luck!